Distinguishing diffeomorphism types of relative trisections: Distinguishing relative trisections by the capping operation

 \subsection{Proof of Theorem~\ref{thm:ndrt-inf}}

 In this subsection, we give examples of non-diffeomorphic relative trisections other than those discussed in the previous subsection.
 That is, the underlying $4$-manifolds cannot be realized as the connected sum of a closed $4$-manifold and a $1$-handlebody.

-\begin{theorem} Let $\calD$ and $\calD'$ be the $(2,1;0,2)$-relative trisection diagrams shown in Figure~\ref{fig:td-E2-11} and Figure~\ref{fig:td-E2-20}, respectively.
-Let $\calRT$ and $\calRT'$ be the $(2,1;0,2)$-relative trisections induced by $\calD$ and $\calD'$, respectively.
-Then the following conditions hold: \begin{itemize} \item The $4$-manifolds represented by $\calRT$ and $\calRT'$ are diffeomorphic to the $D^2$-bundle over $S^2$ with Euler number $2$, denoted by $E_2$. \item $\calRT$ and $\calRT'$ are minimal genus relative trisections. \item The open books induced by $\calRT$ and $\calRT'$ are equivalent to $(\Sigma_{0,2}, \tau^2)$, where $\tau$ is the positive Dehn twist along the core curve of $\Sigma_{0,2}$. \item $\calRT$ and $\calRT'$ are not diffeomorphic as trisections. \end{itemize} \end{theorem}

-\begin{proof} We first prove that both $\calD$ and $\calD'$ represent the $4$-manifold $E_2$.
-By applying the algorithm given in Subsection~2.2 of \cite{KimMil20}, we obtain handlebody diagrams of the $4$-manifolds represented by $\calD$ and $\calD'$, see Figure~\ref{fig:Kd-E2}.
+We prove that the boundary connected sum of $n$ copies of $S^2 \times D^2$ satisfies the conditions of Theorem~\ref{thm:ndrt-inf}.